jjsch-dev/filament_dryer_rp2040/README.md

 - **Turn** turns the temperature control on/off.
 - **Temp** select the temperature of the box, the range is from 40 to 60 ° Celcius.
 0 = disabled.
 - **Time** select temperature control run time in hours, range is from 1 to 72 hours.
 0 = disabled.
 - **Tune** On to allow the device to calculate the PID constants and save them to the eeprom.
-It is advisable to do it without a spool and starting from room temperature.
+It is advisable to do it with a full spool and starting from room temperature.
 - **Therm**  select the number of thermistors that sense the temperature of the heater to prevent it from melting the bed supports (80°Celsius).
 At least one is recommended.
   - **cali** calibrate the thermistors to improve their accuracy.
 It is important to calibrate them when temperatures are stabilized (12 hs OFF) to get better results.
 - **Heat** displays the temperature of the heating element.
 Use the thermistor that is hotter.